ip2location/ip2proxy-ruby/README.md

 This library requires IP2Proxy BIN data file to function.
 You may download the BIN data file at
 * IP2Proxy LITE BIN Data (Free): https://lite.ip2location.com
 * IP2Proxy Commercial BIN Data (Comprehensive): https://www.ip2location.com/proxy-database

-An outdated BIN database was provided in the library for your testing.
-You are recommended to visit the above links to download the latest BIN database.

 You can also sign up for [IP2Proxy Web Service](https://www.ip2location.com/web-service/ip2proxy) to lookup by IP2Proxy API.